o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

 ### Windows

-For Windows, build and debug your custom tool using **Visual Studio 2019**.
+For Windows, build and debug your custom tool using **Visual Studio**.

-1. Launch Visual Studio 2019 and open the O3DE solution.
+1. Launch Visual Studio and open the O3DE solution.

 1. Find your Gem in the Solution Explorer.
 Right-click and select **Build** or **Debug**.

-2. Open your project in the Editor and load the Gem.
+1. Open your project in the Editor and load the Gem.

 Congratulations!
 You created a custom tool Gem that's written in C++, built it, and loaded it in the Editor.
 Your Shape Example tool should look something like this: